Botswana & The Okavango

 Accommodation & Road Transport

-During our Botswana and Okavango photosafari we will be staying in exclusive and comfortable mobile tented camps which are specially erected for our stays in private campsites within the national parks and reserves.
-The tented accommodation is both spacious (walk-in height) and comfortable, and includes beds and bed linen, with a private (well side-screened, but open to the skies) en-suite bathroom and a large porch.
+During our Botswana and Okavango photosafari we will be staying in exclusive private and often beautifully located safari campsites (no other park visitors will be present!) in comfortable mobile safari-style tented camps which are specially erected for our stays within the national parks and reserves.
+The tented accommodation is both spacious (walk-in height) and comfortable, and includes proper beds and bed linen, with a private (well side-screened, but open to the skies) en-suite bathroom and a large porch.
 The bedroom section of the tent is about 4m x 3m (approximately 13ft x 10ft).
 The camp is serviced by a safari chef and camp assistants, complete with a supply vehicle.
 The meals that the chef comes up with are truly remarkable, particularly given the pretty simple cooking facilities a mobile safari chef has to cope with!

 Road transport is by a customized safari vehicle which is perfect for wildlife viewing and photography.
 These special vehicles are great for photography as they have all-round (almost 360 degrees) views and very low sides, allowing lower angle shots.
 They have a roof cover in case it gets hot or rains, and even have a fridge stocked with cold drinks.
 The few main roads are mostly good or reasonable (but there are also plenty of rough tracks in the sanctuaries and some ‘off-road’ driving).